Franck-Delaplace/BooN/README.md

 <h1 style="text-align:center">BooN</h1>
-<p style="text-align:justify">The BooN project provides a complete set of functionalities for Boolean network analysis.
+<p style="text-align:justify">The BooN project provides a complete set of functionalities for Boolean Network (BooN) analysis.
 It was originally designed to explore the modeling of genetic networks by Boolean networks.
 The project includes:</p>
  <ul>